 As the executive assistant to the vice president of university advancement at Fresno State University, Kimberly Cubre provide seamless, strategic support across six departments with more than 80 team members.
 She serves as the department’s chief liaison and manages the scheduling, meeting logistics and facilitation, strategic planning, budget support and some HR functions.
 Additionally, she facilitates campus-wide projects such as honorary doctorates, president’s medals and building naming processes.

 She has been an executive assistant for more than a decade in banking, health care and higher education.
 Her favorite position prior to Fresno State was working at McKesson Corporation as an account manager overseeing accounts receivables for physician-owned medical practices.
 In that role, she worked heavily in data analytics and client dashboards.
 She is passionate about her career as an executive assistant because it offers her a chance to serve others.

 Cubre earned a master’s degree in education, administration and leadership and a bachelor’s

 degree in business administration, both from California State University, Fresno.

-Richard Davis, business solutions architect with Cisco Systems, is a dynamic leader with more than 15 years of proven excellence driving business growth through technology.
+Richard Davis, a former business solutions architect with Cisco Systems, is a dynamic leader with more than 15 years of proven excellence driving business growth through technology.
 He designs business vision and strategy by collaborating with executive leadership and multifunctional teams, formulating long-term strategic priorities and plans related to organic and inorganic growth.